This article explains Produmex WMS Professional and Terminal licenses

 - The system counts the number of devices concurrently logged into Mobile Clients (handhelds and touch screens).
 Access to the application is denied if a device attempts to log in and the current number of logged-in devices already equals the number of purchased WMS Terminal licenses.

-- Users logged into a mobile client must also have an SAP license (i.e. SAP Business One Indirect Access User, SAP Business One Limited User, SAP Business One Professional User)
+- Users logged into a mobile client must also have an SAP license (i.e. SAP Business One Indirect Access User, SAP Business One Limited User, SAP Business One Professional User).
+Please see this article about SAP licenses: FAQ: SAP License vs Boyum Add-ons

 - Example